-When you feel like you’ve still got a mountain to climb, take some time thinking about everything you’ve done to get to this point, the obstacles you’ve encountered and overcome, and all the success you’ve had along the way — no matter how small or insignificant it seems.
+When you feel like you’ve still got a mountain to climb, take some time thinking about everything you’ve done to get to this point.
+Think about the obstacles you’ve encountered and overcome and all the success you’ve had along the way — no matter how small or insignificant it seems.

 Reminding yourself that you have already succeeded might be just the thing you need to jump over your next hurdle.

 There’s an abundance of inspiring books, videos, music, TED talks, podcasts, speeches, films, and documentaries you can devour, and use as a valuable source of inspiration when you need it.